legluondunet/MyLittleLutrisScripts/Sphinx and the Cursed Mummy/README.md

 # Sphinx and the Cursed Mummy - GOG - Wine

 ### Description:
-This script will assit you to install this gae on Linux OS:
+This script will facilitate you install of this game on Linux OS:
 "Sphinx and the Cursed Mummy" provided by GOG using Lutris Wine runner.
 During install please let all options by default.
 Thanks to the people who helped us play this game in the best conditions on Linux platform.